SciCompKL/CoDiPack/documentation/user/Expressions.md

 ...
 ```
 Information can be provided or stored in the implementation or propagated via the arguments of the function calls.
 The
-default implementation forwards all arguments, from the initial call.
+default implementation forwards all arguments from the initial call.

 Specializations for some common use cases are available:
  - [ForEachLeafLogic](@ref codi::ForEachLeafLogic): Default traversal of the tree with no logic in the nodes and links.